liaosvcaf/earlyAlertOfLaws/README.md

 0. Change options in file "parsing_options.py" in folder "webapp/parsing"

     You will probably need to change variable "site_addr".
-Other are optional and should work by default
+Other (including a decicated gmail account for sending email notifications) are optional and should work by default

 1. Install Python and pip
   ```